Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 However, there's a crucial restriction:

-- The overridden method can only throw unchecked exceptions (runtime exceptions and errors).
-It cannot throw checked exceptions (exceptions derived from Exception except RuntimeException and its subclasses).
+- The overridden method can **only throw unchecked exceptions** (runtime exceptions and errors).
+It cannot throw checked exceptions (exceptions derived from Exception class.  except for RuntimeException and its subclasses).
 Reasoning:

 - Checked exceptions force the calling code to explicitly handle them using try-catch blocks or declare them in the throws clause of the calling method.
 This ensures that the caller is aware of potential exceptions and takes appropriate actions.